schilkp/schilkp.github.io/content/blog/2026-01-19-nvim_local_conf.md

 This module looks for a file called `.schilk.nvim.lua` in the current or any parent directories.
-If one is found, the `vim.secure.read()` function is used, to allow me to manually review and approve the content before it is actually sourced.
+If one is found the `vim.secure.read()` function is used to load it, allowing me to manually review and approve the content before it is actually sourced.

 In my main `init.lua`, I can then use this module even before my plugin manager `lazy`